 Whichever way you decide to connect your Roku to a VPN, we can tell you that ExpressVPN is the best VPN for Roku.
 Its fast speeds and unlimited bandwidth mean you won’t have to worry about performance or data usage.
 It also has servers in 94 countries and is capable of getting into Netflix.
 It even has a dedicated router app, and there’s a 30-day money-back guarantee, in case you don’t like it.

 If you have any issues with your Roku, be sure to check out our Roku troubleshooting guide.
+You should also read our Roku scams piece to make sure you stay safe.

 Have you connected your Roku to a VPN?
 Did we miss anything?
 Let us know about your experience in the comments below, as we’d love to hear about it.
 As always, thanks for reading.